ForLoveOfCats/SkyOfSteel/README.md

 webpage's scripts.
 In addition there is a full REPL ingame console.

 The modding API is based around game events.
-Whenever something occurs ingame it is processed as an "event" which can be filtered, modified, or discarded by mod scripts.
+Whenever something occurs ingame it is processed as an "event" which can be filtered and discarded by mod scripts programmatically.
-This allows for a great deal of flexibility even without the normal API for such things as setting player positions and the like.
+This allows for a great deal of flexibility even without the normal API for such things as setting player positions and the like (which are being worked on).